jeshraghian/snntorch/docs/tutorials/tutorial_6.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Training SNNs can become arduous even with simple networks, so the
-``snn.backprop`` module is here to ease some of this pain.
+``snn.backprop`` module is here to reduce some of this effort.

-The ``backprop.BPTT`` function automatically performs a single epoch of
+The ``backprop.BPTT`` function automatically performs a single epoch of training,
-training, where you need only provide your training parameters,
+where you need only provide the training parameters, dataloader, and several other arguments.
-dataloader, and several other arguments.
-It will then return the average
+The average loss across iterations is returned.
-loss across iterations.
 The argument ``time_var`` indicates whether the
 input data is time-varying.
 As we are using the MNIST dataset, we
 explicitly specify ``time_var=False``.